Simply enter your details below and we’ll contact you to arrange your free 30 minute consultation.

 For microblogging and social media, I took advantage of the usual suspects including LinkedIn and Twitter; however, I also used some of the automation and social influence/intelligence tools used by our marketing team, such as Hootsuite and Lissted; all tools were 100% cloud-based.

-I found whilst having collaboration tools at my fingertips made it easier to communicate, it also encouraged me to check my smartphone frequently.
+I found whilst having secure, cloud-based collaboration tools at my fingertips made it easier to communicate, it also encouraged me to check my smartphone frequently.
 For example, I found myself following up on emails as soon as I received them, rather than addressing them at the end of the day as originally planned.

 It got me thinking.